ANikfarjam/me/ashkan-nikfarjam-portfolio-website/public/projects/StockMarket/stockMarket.md

 The Stock Market Management System is a full-stack web application built to simulate real-world trading in a safe, educational environment.
 It was designed to help beginner investors understand stock market dynamics without financial risk.
 The platform uses real S&P 500 data, enabling users to virtually buy, sell, and analyze stocks, while also providing portfolio tracking, analytics, and stock-related news updates.

 ## Project Objective
-The goal of this application was to create a simulation-based learning tool for stock trading, catering especially to those without prior investment experience.
+The goal of this application is to create a simulation-based learning tool for stock trading, catering especially to those without prior investment experience.
 The platform allows users to:

 * Practice stock trading using virtual currency.